 How To Wash Your Mountain Bike Gloves?

-Whether they are made of cloth or leather, mountain bike gloves do get dirty and stinky.
+Whether the mountain bike gloves are made of cloth or leather, they do get dirty and stinky.
 When you wear them, you notice that they cause your hands to become smelly afterwards, which is a rather uncomfortable scenario.

 The need to clean them therefore arises.
 Many owners of mountain bike gloves wonder about the proper way to clean them thoroughly.